pranscript/plex_bytesized/radarr/readme.md

 - Radarr by default puts the file inside its movie folder which will come handy in future.

-- The ultimate goal is to make plex understand the movie, so you can use the following  format.
+- The ultimate goal is to make plex understand the movie and accurate subtitles are fetched, so you can use the following  format.

   - File name - ```{Movie CleanTitle} {(Release Year)} {Edition Tags} [imdb-{ImdbId}] {[Quality Full]} {[MediaInfo 3D]} {[MediaInfo VideoDynamicRange]} [{MediaInfo VideoBitDepth}bit] {[MediaInfo VideoCodec]} {[MediaInfo AudioCodec}-{MediaInfo AudioChannels]}{-Release Group} ```
   - Folder Name - ```{Movie CleanTitle} {(Release Year)} [imdb-{ImdbId}]```